daredevilgeek/100-days-of-code/log.md

 **Today's Progress**: FCC Javascript > Switch statements.

 **Thoughts:** Kind of hoping (but kind of dreading) that there's an FCC project sometime soon.

+### Day 26: February 7, 2017

+**Today's Progress**: FCC Javascript > Object Properties.
+Also installed the necessary software for my Software Carpentry sessions starting tomorrow.

+**Thoughts:** The FCC challenges are starting to get a bit tricky which is really good, not so repetitive any more - and can't wait for my first Software workshop tomorrow -Automating Tasks with the Unix Shell, yay!